danieljannai/streamlit-adjustable-columns/README.md

 pip install streamlit-expandable-columns
 ```

-**Note**: This package requires Node.js and npm to build the frontend components during installation.
-If you don't have them installed, you'll see a warning during installation.
-Please install Node.js from [nodejs.org](https://nodejs.org/) and reinstall the package.
+**Note**: Packages installed from PyPI already include the compiled frontend so no additional tools are required.
+If you install from a source checkout (e.g. GitHub), Node.js and npm are needed to build the frontend assets.

 ### Basic Usage